Skip to main content

 At this point, three circumstances must be taken into account:

-1. Taxes accrued in the territory of application of the Spanish VAT (mainland Spain and the Balearic Islands), borne by direct pass-through and corresponding to taxable and non-exempt transactions, are deductible.
+1. The contributions accrued in the territory of application of the Spanish VAT(Peninsula and Balearic Islands) are deductible, borne by direct impact that correspond to subject and non-exempt operations.

 Example: